TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Performance in Real-World Environments

-In this section, we evaluate our method in real world with visual results.
+In this section, we evaluate our system in the real world with visual results.
 In Figure~\ref{fig:output}, we show some typical scenarios excavators encounter to illustrate the advantages of geometric and semantic fusion.
-For visualization purposes, we change the color scheme to range from green to grey and paint the detected obstacles and forbidden regions like water to the corresponding color in Figure~\ref{fig:output}.
-In the first and second cases, the steel bar and stone were not captured by geometric calculation, while with semantic information, those obstacles can be detected and avoided.
-In the last case, the rough and bumpy region is in fact water and should not be traversed.
+In those cases, the steel bar and stone were not captured by geometric calculation, while with semantic information, those obstacles can be detected.

-In Figure~\ref{fig:qualitative}, we compare traversability maps generated by using a geometric-only method~\cite{geo1} and using TTM with geometric-semantic fusion.
-The output after fusion is less noisy since segmentation results can smooth out safe regions.
-Our method detects more non-traversable regions based on obstacles and dangerous regions from semantic information.